greta-dev/greta/tests/testthat/_snaps/simulate.md

     Code
       simulate(m, nsim = 0)
     Error <simpleError>
-      value must be a positive integer
+      nsim must be a positive integer
       However the value provided was: 0

 ---